Agriculture: Livestock issues

 A senior UN official, Henning Steinfeld, said that "Livestock are one of the most significant contributors to today's most serious environmental problems".
 Livestock production occupies 70% of all land used for agriculture, or 30% of the land surface of the planet.
 It is one of the largest sources of greenhouse gases, responsible for 18% of the world's greenhouse gas emissions as measured in CO2 equivalents.
 By comparison, all transportation emits 13.5% of the CO2.
+(This comparison later turned out to be an apples-and-oranges analogy.)
 It produces 65% of human-related nitrous oxide (which has 296 times the global warming potential of CO2) and 37% of all human-induced methane (which is 23 times as warming as CO2.)
 It also generates 64% of the ammonia emission.
 Livestock expansion is cited as a key factor driving deforestation; in the Amazon basin 70% of previously forested area is now occupied by pastures and the remainder used for feed crops.
 Through deforestation and land degradation, livestock is also driving reductions in biodiversity.
+A well documented phenomenon is woody plant encroachment, caused by overgrazing in rangelands.
 Furthermore, the United Nations Environment Programme (UNEP) states that "methane emissions from global livestock are projected to increase by 60 per cent by 2030 under current practices and consumption patterns."